10 Multiple regression

 <dbl> <dbl>

-We outscored them by about 3 points on average, so maybe this isn’t the best model, or suggests that perhaps Maryland found a way to be successful outside of these parameters.
+We outscored them by nearly 14 points on average, which suggests that perhaps Maryland found a way to be even more successful outside of these parameters.
 What would you change?